Kiss Me Deadly: Influence

-Contemporary film scholars have named Kiss Me Deadly as one of the most influential exemplars of American film noir, with praise for its bleak and nihilistic tone, its version of pulp fiction archetypes, and its twist ending.
-The film's apocalyptic elements have earned it an entry in The Encyclopedia of Science Fiction.
-Kiss Me Deadly has been cited as a stylistic predecessor of the French New Wave.
+Contemporary film scholars have named Kiss Me Deadly as one of the most influential examples of American film noir, praising its bleak and nihilistic tone, its version of pulp fiction archetypes, and its twist ending.
+Its apocalyptic elements earned it an entry in The Encyclopedia of Science Fiction.
+Kiss Me Deadly has been cited as a stylistic precursor of the French New Wave.
 François Truffaut has acknowledged its influence on his "elliptic" filmmaking style, as has Jean-Luc Godard.
 In the 1960s, both filmmakers touted the film as the single American film "most responsible for the French New Wave."
-Homage is paid to the glowing suitcase MacGuffin in the 1984 cult film Repo Man, the film Ronin, and in Tarantino's film Pulp Fiction.
+Homage is paid to the glowing suitcase MacGuffin in Alex Cox's Repo Man (1984), Quentin Tarantino's Pulp Fiction (1994) and John Frankenheimer's Ronin (1998).
 The "shiny blue suitcase" is mentioned with other famous MacGuffins in Guardians of the Galaxy.
-When the Ark of the Covenant in the film Raiders of the Lost Ark is opened, the shot of Rene Belloq's face melting is directly inspired by that of Gabrielle opening the suitcase.
+When the Ark of the Covenant in Raiders of the Lost Ark (1981) is opened, the shot of Rene Belloq's face melting is directly inspired by that of Gabrielle opening the suitcase.

-In the film Southland Tales, Richard Kelly pays homage to the film, showing the main characters watching the beginning on their television and later the opening of the case is shown on screens on board the mega-Zeppelin.
+In Southland Tales (2006), Richard Kelly pays homage to the film, showing the main characters watching the beginning on their television; later the opening of the case is shown on screens on board the mega-Zeppelin.
 Two notable rock acts have borrowed the film's title for a song title.
-The first was from UK punk act Generation X, featuring singer Billy Idol, from their self titled debut LP (1978); this song would be also be featured on the soundtrack to the 1998 film SLC Punk.
+The first was the UK punk act Generation X, featuring singer Billy Idol, from their self titled debut LP (1978); this song would be also be featured on the soundtrack to SLC Punk!
+(1998).
 The second was a 1988 hit single from former Runaways lead guitarist and glam metal solo performer Lita Ford.
 In 1999, Kiss Me Deadly was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."